bm narragansett green office rachel parcell

 White walls are all the rage these days, but there will always be room for beautiful, dark, moody paint colors in my design playbook.
-Dark wall colors add a level of sophistication, luxury, and coziness to any room.
+Dark shades add a level of sophistication, luxury, and coziness to any room.
 They make a statement, but also have a relaxed vibe that makes you want to curl up with a good book and a glass of wine.
-Use these rich, bold colors in your bedroom, dining room, living space, or bathrooms to add drama and create rooms that impress!
+Use a rich, dark color in your bedroom, dining room, living space, home office, or powder room to add drama and create rooms that impress!
+Here are the best moody paint colors to use for your next painting project.

 1. Benjamin Moore Narragansett Green

-Dark green paint colors are said to be relaxing, and give us a sense of being in nature, which is probably why they pair so beautifully with natural wood tones.
-BM Narragansett Green is a gorgeous green with blue undertones, and is a favorite, go-to paint color for designers.
+Dark green paint colors are said to be relaxing, and give us a sense of being in nature, which is probably why they pair so beautifully with natural materials and wood tones.
+BM Narragansett Green is a gorgeous green with blue undertones, and is a popular moody shade for interior designers.
 Get a peel-and-stick sample sheet of Narragansett Green HERE.

 Use this bold green throughout your room, on a single accent wall, or even on your kitchen cabinets to make a statement.
-While greens can work with any style, they are a perfect choice for rooms with mid-century modern or bohemian styles.
-Another gorgeous dark green to consider is BM Salamander
+While greens can work with any style, they are a great option for rooms with mid-century modern or bohemian styles.
+Another gorgeous dark green to consider is BM Salamander.

 2.Sherwin-Williams Urbane Bronze

-SW Urbane Bronze is one of my all time favorite paint colors for both interiors and exteriors, and was recently named Sherwin-Williams’ paint color of the year for 2021.
-It is a rich, dark, warm paint color that can give your room a grounded and comfortable vibe.
-If you’re looking for an almost-black color to add drama to your room, Urbane Bronze is a great choice!
-For a similar look, but with a touch more brown to it, check out SW Black Fox.
+SW Urbane Bronze is one of my favorite colors for both interiors and exteriors, and was named Sherwin-Williams’ paint color of the year for 2021.
+It is a rich, dark paint color with warm undertones that can give your room a grounded and comfortable vibe.
+If you’re looking for an almost-black wall color to add drama to your room, Urbane Bronze is a great choice!
+For a similar look, but with a touch more rich brown to it, check out SW Black Fox.
+And, if you’d prefer something more neutral, and a bit darker, try SW Iron Ore.
 Get a peel-and-stick sample sheet of Urbane Bronze HERE.

 sw urbane bronze living room